neilmangan/nifty-trademark-info/README.md

      _(the list of covered products and services is really long, review the trademark application for full details)_

-In August of 2018, it came to light within the blockchain community that Dapper Labs Inc. had filed a trademark application for exclusive rights to use the word "Nifty".
-The blockchain community - which relies heavily on open source software and community contributions - was upset that Dapper Labs Inc.'s was attempting to seize control of the word Nifty from the community that spawned it.
+In August of 2018, it came to light within the blockchain community that Dapper Labs Inc. had filed a trademark application for exclusive rights to use the term "Nifty".
+The blockchain community - which relies heavily on open-source software and community contributions - was upset that Dapper Labs Inc.'s was attempting to seize control of the term Nifty from the open-source community that spawned it.

 You can read more about the community's reaction on [**Yalda Mousavinia's @Medium post**](https://medium.com/@stellarmagnet/nifty-ethereums-first-trademark-battle-996c840b2583) (when you read about Dapper Labs Inc's response, keep in mind that a trademark must be policed and defended from infringement to remain valid).